 6 January, 2019

 Sharing models with different toolsets is a well-known, costly industry problem.
-At Future Facilities, we led the movement, in collaboration with Intel and Motorola Mobility, to establish a vendor-neutral file format, the open ECXML file format, and eliminate the problem altogether.
+At Intel, we led the movement, in collaboration with Future Facilities and Motorola Mobility, to establish a vendor-neutral file format, the open ECXML file format, and eliminate the problem altogether.

 For almost 40 years, engineers have been sharing CAD data with their peers using vendor-neutral file formats.
 In 1980, the American National Standards Institute (ANSI) published the IGES format, which facilitated the sharing of CAD between engineers using different design tools.
 Fast forward to today, and CAD can be exchanged and distributed throughout the supply chain with unparalleled ease.
 This has not been the case for data exchange in the Thermal Simulation world.

-Through our close work with Intel, we have seen first-hand the struggle of maintaining multiple thermal models of the same product.
+Through our close work with Future Facilities, we have seen first-hand the struggle of maintaining multiple thermal models of the same product.
 This gave us an idea: surely the industry would be better served if there was a vendor-neutral file format?
 We pitched this idea to our contacts in the industry and received an overwhelmingly positive response.
-In 2015, we began working with Intel and Motorola to define what data such a file should contain, and this information was published by Intel in early 2018.
-Subsequently, we co-hosted a meeting where Intel announced that they would only release thermal models in the neutral file format.
+In 2015, we began working with Future Facilities and Motorola to define what data such a file should contain, and this information was published by Intel in early 2018.
+Subsequently, we co-hosted a meeting where we announced that we would only release thermal models in the neutral file format.
 Shortly thereafter, Mentor Graphics and Ansys joined the initiative.
 The net result of this is the adoption of the open ECXML file format.

-The ECXML format represents the first step towards standardization across the electronics thermal simulation field.
+The ECXML format represents the first step toward standardization across the electronics thermal simulation field, as well as toward productive co-simulation.
+By coupling CFD with different engineering disciplines, this format can encourage collaboration across engineering teams and synthesize the design process.
 Over time, this format can be improved with the addition of more complex geometries, additional objects and a wider selection of environment settings.
-Additionally, the plan is to form JEDEC sub-committee that will take responsibility for maintaining and the growing the scope of the NFF.
+Additionally, the plan is to form a JEDEC sub-committee that will take responsibility for maintaining and the growing the scope of the NFF.